Baitrunner Spinning Reels – Top 3 Best Fishing Models Reviewed in 2024

 1. Shimano Thunnus CI4 – Editor’s Choice

 The Thunnus is a beautiful reel loaded with features and versatility.
-Performance across all key criteria is outstanding, and unfortunately, this is reflected in the price.
+Performance across all key criteria is outstanding and this is reflected in the price.

 The Thunnus isn’t a cheap reel and is unlikely to sit comfortably in the budgets of most anglers.
 However, you get a lot of reel for the money.